 The crane's reach is also significant, as it will indicate the length of the span.
 The crane span is determined by measuring the center-to-center distance between the beams.

-Once you have the numbers, you can see whether you need a flatbed truck or heavy-load vehicle to relocate the crane.
+Once you have the numbers, you can see whether you need a flatbed truck or a heavy-load vehicle to relocate the crane.

 Plan Your Route

-With the mode of haul decided you can move on to the next step, planning your shift route in detail.
+With the mode of haul decided, you can move on to the next step, planning your shift route in detail.
 A reasonable shipping and logistics company will be able to handle this for you by checking the following:

 - Any bridges or overhead passes that could restrict relocation